-- Parents are asked to collect out of date medication. - b.
-If parents do not collect out of date medication, within 1 week of request, medication is taken to a local pharmacy for safe disposal.
+- a.
+Parents are asked to collect out of date medication. - b.
+If parents do not collect out of date medication, medication is taken to a local pharmacy for safe disposal.

 Enrolment forms

 a.
 Parents at Saint John Wall Catholic School are asked if their child has any health conditions on the enrolment form, which is filled out at the start of each school year.
 Parents of new pupils starting at other times during the year are also asked to provide this information on enrolment forms.